osrf/gazebo_tutorials/haptix_sim_api/tutorial.md

 Unless otherwise stated, all vectors and transforms are relative to a fixed world frame.

-Through the documentation, we refer to "models", "links", and "joints".
+Through the documentation, we refer to "links", "joints", and "models".

-A "model" is named object that may consistent of zero or more links and joints.
-Most objects in this example will only have one link and zero joints, such as the wood cube and the cricket ball.
-However, the robotic prosthetic arm is an example of a model with many links and joints.

 A "link" is a rigid body that moves as a whole.

 A "joint" holds together two links, constraining their motion.
 A joint may have limits.

+A "model" is a named object that may consist of zero or more links and joints.
+Most objects in this example will only have one link and zero joints, such as the wood cube and the cricket ball.
+However, the robotic prosthetic arm is an example of a model with many links and joints.

-For example, a typical door has three links: the frame, which is fixed, the door itself, and the handle.
+For example, a typical doorway has three links: the frame, which is fixed, the door itself, and the handle.
-The frame and the door are connected by a joint which allows the door to swing.
-The door and the handle are connected by a joint which allows the handle to turn.
-The door as a whole would be considered a model.
+The hinges that connect the frame and the door are modeled as a joint that allows the door to swing.
+Likewise, the door and the handle are connected by a joint that allows the handle to turn.
+The doorway as a whole would be considered a model.

 # Example
 In our example, we will demonstrate how to use the sim API to manipulate objects in the ARAT world.

 ## Run the code: MATLAB
 The HAPTIX MATLAB SDK should already contain the `hxs_example.m` script used in